The mountain of acronyms used in ecommerce marketing can make your head spin, but MER is one of the most important to understand.

 Total media spend during the analysis period

-How MER Works
+How MER Works: Sample Calculation

 To see how MER calculations work, let’s look at a quick hypothetical: